Skip to content

 Remember, you’re not staying in a hotel!

-• Bring something to share.
 Don’t worry about cooking something.
 It could be a great hunk of cheese or a good bottle of wine.
 Or a really fun game you know how to organize.
 Share some things you like with your hosts and let them get to know you better.
+Better yet, ask them if they’d like anything from where you’re coming from!
+Everyone always wants bagels from Brooklyn.

-• Lend a hand in the kitchen.
 Most hosts will absolutely love it if you help out in the kitchen.
 I know there are men out there who still think cooking and doing dishes are women’s work.
 Time to get over it.
 Here are some of the tasks you can offer to help with:

 • Take out the trash and recyclables.

-• Refresh everyone’s drink or offer to be the bartender
+Refresh everyone’s drink or offer to be the bartender.

 1. I find the golden rule of being a guest is “leave the place -better- than you found it.”
 I’ll restock anything I’ve used, maybe over-stock some things that will always get used that aren’t perishable, clean up, do laundry, sweep floors, I even used a leaf-blower on a friend’s entire driveway (which was long!) in Fall in Minnesota because it was The Right Thing To Do.